Reindeer treat cups

 You will need

-• Paper cups in a brown or earth colour
+• Paper cups in a brown or earth colour.
+I’ve used these ones (affiliate link)

-• Construction paper in brown and a lighter shade of brown for the ears
+• Construction paper or card stock in brown and a lighter shade of brown for the ears.
+This set (affiliate link) has a nice range of browns

 • White card stock